Led by Frank Anderson, MD

 In working with relational trauma, we often encounter parts that are connected in some way to an addictive cycle.
 Many internally damaged systems will look externally for relief, escape, and protection, especially when the internal system has not experienced safety and love early on in life.

-This is the fourth webinar of the 6-part Exploring Different Dimensions of Internal Family Systems with Frank Anderson series.
-You are welcome to attend just this one, or all of them or any combination of these webinars in this series.
-Click here to for full workshop descriptions of all 6 webinars.
+This is the fourth webinar of the 6-part Exploring Different Dimensions of Internal Family Systems with Frank Anderson series and talks about shame and substance use through IFS.
+You are welcome to attend just this one, or all of them, or any combination of these webinars in this series.

 By the end of this training, attendees will be better able to—